 Intelligence, Temperament and Personality Traits of the Labmaraner

 These dogs are incredibly loyal and loving.

-Unlike many other dogs which tend to form an attachment to one particular family member, the Labmaraner will care for each member of the family equally.
+Unlike many other dogs that tend to form an attachment to one particular family member, the Labmaraner will care for each member of the family equally.
 This makes them great for large families.

 Labmaraners are also very good with children.
 They love roughhousing and running around and do not need personal space as smaller dogs do.